team3130/Hiawatha/README.md

 The adb.sh and RIOdroid.sh from Team Spectrum have Windows end of line characters (CRLF) that need to be changed to linux (LF).
 Check this before deploying robot code.

--Before turning the robot on, make sure that the phone is unlocked and on the home screen.
 -When connecting and disconnecting the Nexus 5 from the RoboRio usb connection, ensure the robot is powered off.